replit/kaboom/CONTRIBUTING.md

 1. Go to http://localhost:3000/play
 1. Edit demos in `demo/` to test
 1. Make sure not to break any existing demos
+1. Remember to `npm run check` to check typescript, `npm run lint` to check eslint before commit, or use `npm run fmt` to auto format with eslint

 ## Documentation